© 2025 St. Louis Public Radio

 The Missouri Department of Elementary and Secondary Education released its latest Annual Performance Report, which includes data from the 2024-2025 school year, on Thursday.
 It’s the second year in a row that schools across the state have shown an upward trend in academic performance and growth since a dramatic drop in scores during the COVID-19 pandemic.

-More than 92 percent of Missouri’s public school students attend schools that either meet or exceed state expectations, according to DESE.
+More than 92% of Missouri’s public school students attend schools that either meet or exceed state expectations, according to DESE.

-Attendance, graduation and Missouri Assessment Program (MAP) scores have also improved.
+Attendance, graduation and Missouri Assessment Program scores have also improved.

 The APR is based on statewide education standards set by the Missouri School Improvement Plan, which was updated to its sixth version in 2022.

-The Missouri State Board of Education ultimately uses the APR to help determine accreditation classification for school districts.
-Charter sponsors use the APR in their charter renewal decision-making.
+The Missouri State Board of Education ultimately uses the APR to help determine accreditation classification for school districts or charter renewals.

 School districts will not see their accreditation status change during the remainder of this school year.

-DESE will use two consecutive composite APR scores, which span four school years of data, to make its accreditation recommendations to the state school board next year.
+DESE will use two consecutive composite APR scores, which span four school years of data, to make its accreditation recommendations to the state school board.

 The agency says it needs one more year of data from the 2025-2026 school year, as data from 2022, the first year the MSIP 6 went into effect, cannot be used to lower district classifications.